JvanKatwijk/qt-dab/README.md

 Qt-DAB always shows a main widget; a number of  **optional** widgets is visible under user control.
-The while set of widgets is shown below
+The whole set of widgets is shown below

 ![Qt-DAB main widget](/qt-dab-screen.png?raw=true)